 This fabulous dessert is light, delicious, and full of freshness.
 It is often served with sweetened whipped cream, fresh seasonal fruits such as fresh berries or passion fruit, a fruit coulis, and icing sugar.

-- Egg whites at room temperature, basic ingredients, the egg whites will give its voluminous shell.
+- Egg whites: Only room temperature egg whites, basic ingredients, the egg whites will give its voluminous shell.
 Use fresh large egg whites, not several days old, separated from the yolks when they are cold, but brought to room temperature to make the French meringue.

-- Sugar : Use only white superfine granulated sugar to make the meringue shell.
+- Sugar: Use only white fine granulated sugar to make the meringue shell.
 If you don't have fine sugar you can blend it for a few moments in a food processor to refine the size of the sugar grains.

 - White vinegar: The acidity of white vinegar helps stabilize the egg whites to make a firm meringue.
-You can replace the white vinegar with cream of tartar or fresh lemon juice.
+You can replace the white vinegar with cream of tartar, fresh lemon juice or apple cider vinegar.

 - Cornstarch: The combination of white vinegar and cornstarch helps create the marshmallow-like soft center that sets it apart from other meringues.